 Shipped FREE anywhere in America.

 All watches are shipped via the USPS First Class option with tracking, using a double-boxed 5x5x5-inch carboard box, which will fit most mailboxes.
 We do not offer any other method such as Registered or Next Day, or use any other carrier like FedEx, UPS or DHL.
+If you paid with PayPal, the item will be shipped to the address provided by PayPal, unless you tell us differently.

 As mentioned above, every watch is double-boxed with plenty of padding and shipped to your specified address with tracking, but if the watch arrives damaged or gets lost in transit it's entirely up to you to open a claim, prove its value and seek restitution from the USPS.